 - How to conjugate verbs in the imperfect tense

-- Warning: you need to know these fundamental differences between spoken French and written French
+- The fundamental differences between spoken French and written French

 - The RE technique: a simple way to change the meaning of French verbs and sound like a local